Achieving Utility-Scale Applications through Full Stack Co-Design of Fault Tolerant Quantum Computers

 \subsubsection{ZX calculus}

 We applied ZX calculus on the proxy circuits to reduce the number of T-gate counts used by using the open-source library PyZX~\cite{kissinger2020Pyzx}.
 The quantum circuit is represented as a ZX-diagram and a phase teleportation simplification strategy can be applied to reduce the T-count~\cite{kissinger2019reducing, Duncan2019ZX}.
-This technique allows non-Clifford phases to combine and cancel by propagating non-locally through the quantum circuit.
-Importantly, the optimized and original circuits are indeed equal~\cite{kissinger2019reducing}.
+This technique allows non-Clifford phases to combine and cancel by propagating non-locally through the quantum circuit while keeping the optimized and original circuits are equal~\cite{kissinger2019reducing}.
 In our circuits, we observed a 8.6x reduction in T-gate counts, specifically from 9e08 down to 1.6e08.
 This reduction is in accordance with what is expected for such large circuits~\cite{kissinger2019reducing, kissinger2020Pyzx}.
+It is important to note here though that certain operations (such as reset and phase gates) are skipped and therefore, future work could implement this and further study the effect of ZX calculus to the full circuits.
 In subsection ~\ref{Subsec:resource_reductions}, we discuss in more detail the effect of ZX calculus in combination with the compilation scheme.